juanlamadrid20/dbrx-multi-agent-retail-intelligence/00-data/README.md

 ### Feature Requirements Traceability

-All 15 functional requirements from `specs/001-i-want-to/spec.md` have been implemented:
+All 15 functional requirements have been implemented:

 | Req ID | Requirement | Implementation | Location |
 |--------|-------------|----------------|----------|